CLTPayne/chess-game/README.md

 Another option would be to add a `render()` that can work with a 'sparce' board.
 I.e. rather than needed to setup a 49 square board / data structure have a structure that only represents the populated squares and a render function that can 'fill in the gaps'.

 ### Questions

--   Still struggling with the bind for move in check filter callback in kingValidMoves?
-What is not working for me?

 ### Querying the DOM: